This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program. Read the methodology here.

 This school has particularly high paid graduates from the philosophy program.Pennsylvania State University - Main Campus is well-known for its support of military personnel and is the 19 best in the United States for veterans.
 A virtual tour may be an easy way to explore Pennsylvania State University - Main Campus.

 University of Maryland - College Park is among your best bets if you're planning on studying General Agriculture.
 This school is among the largest schools in Maryland.

-Ranked #538 in the United States for overall value, we would have expected this college's excellent academic programs to command a greater price.Close to 96.0% of first-year students decide to come back to this school for their second year.
+With a low net price and fantastic education, University of Maryland - College Park is a fantastic bargain, attaining a rank of #1 in Maryland.Close to 95.0% of first-year students decide to come back to this school for their second year.
 Interested in knowing more about University of Maryland - College Park's campus?
 Go on a virtual tour.

 It's hard to beat University of Delaware if you wish to pursue General Agriculture as a major.
 Students who graduate from this program report average early career earnings of $40,791 and mid-career earnings of $76,822.
 The destination of Newark, Delaware, is nice for individuals who favor a quiet, suburban region.

 The dietetics & clinical nutrition services department at U of Delaware is ranked 1 in the nation and is well-known for producing qualified graduates.Because of a dedication to high academic standards and a yearly net price of $21,565, University of Delaware is a good value for your money.
 A virtual tour is a great way to explore University of Delaware.

 Delaware State University is among your best bets if you're planning on studying General Agriculture.
 Soon after graduating, Agriculture students usually earn about $36,370 in the first five years of their career.
 The location in an important city is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.